SaqlainKalokhe/Vision_Transformer/README.md

-The GCViT is referred from
+The GCViT is referred from:

 @inproceedings{hatamizadeh2023global,
   title={Global context vision transformers},